 Nail availability

 Nail availability is one of the mentionable big pluses for a finish nailer.
-Finish nails are available in most nail gun selling shops.
-The 15-gauge and 16-gauge finish nails are rarely not found anywhere.
-Its nail size ranges from 1-inch to 3 1/2-inch.
+Finish nails are available in most nail gun-selling shops.
+The 15-gauge, 16-gauge, 18-gauge, and 23-gauge finish nails are rarely found anywhere.
+Its nail size ranges from 1-inch to 4-inch (2.5- 10 centimeters)

 So, the nail gun never suffers from the lack of nail availability.
 As this nail size is used in various projects, it’s a common type of nail.
 That’s why people call a finish nailer the versatile nailer and the finish nails the versatile nails.